 Textual information is often skipped, leading to assumptions and unanswered questions.

-Improve the presentation of content without expensive permanent overhauls.
+presentation of content without expensive permanent overhauls.

 Create digitally-mediated interactions that foster self-directed discovery.